xdslproject/xdsl/README.md

 make tests
 ```

-Please take a look at the Makefile for the available commands such as running specific tests, running the documentation website locally, and others.
+Please take a look at the Makefile for the available commands such as running specific
+tests, running the documentation website locally, and others.

 We use [uv](https://docs.astral.sh/uv/) for dependency management of xDSL.
-Getting started documentation can be found [here](https://docs.astral.sh/uv/getting-started/),
-and is also printed by the `make uv-installed` and `make venv` targets if it
-is not already installed on your system.
+See uv's [getting started page](https://docs.astral.sh/uv/getting-started/) for more
+defails.

-To make a custom mlir-opt available in the virtual environment, set the `XDSL_MLIR_OPT_PATH` variable when running `make venv`, like so:
+To make a custom mlir-opt available in the virtual environment, set the
+`XDSL_MLIR_OPT_PATH` variable when running `make venv`, like so:

 ``` bash
 XDSL_MLIR_OPT_PATH=/PATH/TO/LLVM/BUILD/bin/mlir-opt make venv